sus0pid/sus0pid.github.io/content/_index.md

 I am a doctoral student in School of Informatics at University of Edinburgh, advised by [Michio Honda](https://micchie.net).

-My research interests lie in the datacenter/microservice encrypted transport layer security, anonymous communication, and blockchain.
+My research interests lie in the datacenter/microservice networking security, anonymous communication, and blockchain.

 Please feel free to [get in touch](mailto:maxinshusu@gmail.com)!